You’re planning to spend 3 days in Seville and not sure what to do. Then you’re in good hands!

 How to get to Seville

 Seville has its own international airport and since it was ranked the top city to visit by Lonely Planet in 2018, tourism numbers have exploded and the airport has drastically increased its commuting destinations.
-It’s easy to get from Seville Airport to the city center by bus or by booking Airport transfer.
+It’s easy to get from Seville Airport to the city center by bus or by booking an Airport transfer.

 With this, you’ll probably already get an idea that Seville is easy to get to by air.
 But you can easily reach the city by train, bus, and car.